 This is another favorite section of ours.
-Unlike traditional Jam tracks you can play along with, TrueFire takes it up a notch.
+Unlike traditional Jam tracks you can play along with, this platform takes it up a notch.
 Their “In the Jam” section allows you to play along with great musicians (not in real-time, obviously) while you’re learning sheet music.

 But what makes it different from others is that, you can actually mute out sections of the “jam band” that you don’t want playing.
 So if you want to focus on really locking in with the drummer, for example, you can.

 Most of the time, you’ll likely be learning in one place.
 But you don’t have to if you don’t want to.
 The apps are fully compatible with both Windows and Mac, as well as mobile devices.
 Hell, you can even use AppleTV.